evidentlyai/evidently/docs/book/reports/data-drift.md

 ![](../.gitbook/assets/reports\_data\_drift\_summary.png)

 Dataset Drift sets a rule on top of the results of the statistical tests for individual features.
-By default, Dataset Drift is detected if at least 50% of features drift at a 0.95 confidence level.
+By default, Dataset Drift is detected if at least 50% of features drift.

+Evidently uses the default [data drift detection algorithm](../reference/data-drift-algorithm.md) to select the drift detection method based on feature type and the number of observations in the reference dataset.

 {% hint style="info" %}
-To set different Dataset Drift conditions, you can define [custom options](../../step-by-step-guides/report-customization/options-for-data-target-drift.md).
+You can modify the drift detection logic by selecting a different method already available in the library, including PSI, K–L divergence, Jensen-Shannon distance, Wasserstein distance, setting a different threshold and condition for the dataset drift.
+See more details about [setting data drift options](../customization/options-for-statistical-tests.md).
+You can also implement a [custom drift detection method](../customization/add-custom-metric-or-test.md).
 {% endhint %}

+To build up a better intuition for which tests are better in different kinds of use cases, visit our blog to read [our in-depth guide](https://evidentlyai.com/blog/data-drift-detection-large-datasets) to the tradeoffs when choosing the statistical test for data drift.

 ### 2. Data Drift Table

-The table shows the drifting features first, sorting them by P-value.
+The table shows the drifting features first.
 You can also choose to sort the rows by the feature name or type.

 ![](../.gitbook/assets/reports\_data\_drift\_table.png)